-How can I get help for myself or someone I know?
+How can I find help for myself or someone I know?

-Simply call 2-1-1, a free, confidential non-emergency hotline that will connect you to health and human services.
-2-1-1 Texas is available 24/7/365 in more than 150 languages and available online.
-Our Specialists can connect you with important community services, such as child care, flu-shot information, employment assistance, volunteer opportunities, counseling, food, shelter, and more.
+Brazos Valley residents can simply dial 2-1-1, a free confidential non-emergency hotline that will connect you to local health and community resources.
+2-1-1 Texas is available 24/7/365 in more than 90 languages and is also available online at 211texas.org.
+United Way of the Brazos Valley's 2-1-1 Call Specialists can connect you with important community services such as child care, rent and utility assistance, food pantries, and much more.
+Click here for more information.

 Why should I give to United Way?

-United Way is a change agent, working to create long-term solutions to the challenges facing our community AND addressing immediate needs.
-Your gift is combined with thousands of others and invested in initiatives and programs essential to achieving the region’s Bold Goals in Education, Financial Stability and Health.
+United Way is an agent of change working to create long-term solutions to the challengest facing our community while also working to address immediate needs.
+Your gift is combined with thousands of others and invested in initiatives and programs essential to achieving United Way's goals in health, education and financial stability.
+Click here for more information.